Table of Contents

 Adrenal Gland Neuroblastoma

-CT shows a lobulated mass that can be homogenous or heterogenous.
+CT shows a lobulated mass that can be homogenous or heterogeneous.
 Heterogenicity is increased when there is hemorrhage, necrosis or calcifications.
 Calcifications are present in up to 85 % of the patients.

 T1-weighted MRI images show a heterogenous hypointense lesion whereas T2-weighted images show a hyperintense lesion.
 The lesion shows good enhancement after contrast administration on T2-weighted images.